arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 typora-root-url: ../
 ---

 ![](/assets/pxfuel.com.jpeg)

+Descriptions of image projection in books and on the web often present perspective and orthographic projection serially without relating them.
+At least at the level of formulas the OpenGL perspective & orthographic matrices seem similiar enough.

+, which is a mapping of the view frustum to a canonical frame.
+The derivation of this projective transformation in the sources I found seemed either overly complicated or lacking in detail.
+My aim in this note is to derive the perspective projection matrix as mapping from the

 ## Perspective

 Perspective in art and photography is about representing depth of 3D scenes in 2D.
 When thinking about perspective the first image that comes to mind, and it ought to be familiar to most people, is of railroad tracks running off into the distance.
-The tracks though parallel are rendered as angled toward each other; and they would eventually meet at some point behind the image plane called the  *vanishing point*, or the *point at infinity*.
+The tracks though parallel are rendered as angled toward each other such that they would eventually meet at some point behind the image plane called the *vanishing point*, or the *point at infinity*.
 Objects further away appear smaller than those closer to the camera or eye.
-This is what the world looks like to us and to cameras, since cameras are meant to capture of the world as we see it.
+This is what the world looks like to us and cameras, since cameras are meant to capture of the world as we see.

 <!--more-->

-In a [previous post](/2022-02-26-camera-matrix.html) I dervied the camera matrix, a projective transformation of a 3D scene before a camera looking down the negative $z$-axis onto a image plane located at $z = F$.
-Tranformed points are projected onto the image plane only after their $x$ and $y$ coordinates are divided by the $z$.
-This *homogenous division* scales points by there depth; scene points further away are projected to points on the image closer the image center.
-Consequently, lines (e.g. railroad tracks) in the scene which point in the $z$-axis direction will naturally angle inward, toward the image plane center; and similarly objects in the scene will appear smaller if located further away from the camera center. *... which sounds like perspective*.
+In a [previous post](/2022-02-26-camera-matrix.html) I dervied the camera matrix, a projective transformation of a 3D scene in front of a camera looking down the negative $z$-axis onto an image plane located behind the camera at $z = F$.
+The camera projection renders the scene in perspective on the image plane.
+Scene points are projected onto the image plane by dividing their $x$ and $y$ coordinates by the depth coordinate $z$.
+This *homogenous division* scales points by there depth; consequently, scene points further away are projected to points on the image closer the image center.
+Lines (e.g. railroad tracks) in the scene which have depth will naturally angle inward, toward the image plane center; and the result is objects in the scene will appear smaller if located further away from the origin.

-By simply projecting lines through the origin onto plane $z = F$, the scene can be rendered in perspective.
-The projective transformation
 $$
 P =
 \begin{bmatrix}